telerik/winforms-docs/winforms-converter/step-by-step-tutorial.md

 5\.
 The final step is to resolve any compile time errors.
 There are properties and methods which do not have analogs in our implementation.
 Since the converter does not remove the code for these, you will get a compile time error:
     ![winforms-converter-step-by-step-tutorial006](images/winforms-converter-step-by-step-tutorial006.png)

->note After the conversion process is completed, you should check if all existing functionality is working as before.
+>tip After the conversion process is completed, you should check if all existing functionality is working as before.

 ## See Also